Lovor01/makeiteasy-popup/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Introduced setting width of popup to same width as element (only for opening on hover)
+* Bug fixes

 = 1.1.0 =
 * Added opening once in interval per user
 * Added opening on matching URL referer